discordjs/guide/guide/sharding/additional-information.md

 ## Eval arguments

-There may come the point where you will want to pass arguments from the outer scope into a `.broadcastEval()` call.
+There may come the point where you will want to pass arguments from the outer scope into a `broadcastEval()` call.

 ```js
 function funcName(client, { arg }) {